Pakistani economic crisis (2021–2024): Impact on industry

 In June 2023, Shell plc announced that it would exit the Pakistani market by selling its entire 77.42% stake in Shell Pakistan.
-In 2024 Wafi Energy completed its acquisition of Shell and was renamed to Wafi Energy Pakistan Ltd. Foreign exchange shortages and depreciation in the PKR created difficulties in importing crude oil, leading to a temporary closure of Pakistan's largest petroleum refinery–Cnergyico, in February 2023.
+In 2024, Wafi Energy completed its acquisition of Shell and was renamed to Wafi Energy Pakistan Ltd. Foreign exchange shortages and depreciation of the Pakistani rupee created difficulties in importing crude oil, leading to a temporary closure of Pakistan's largest petroleum refinery, Cnergyico, in February 2023.

-In April 2023, almost all of the country's 30 mobile phone assembly units, including three run by foreign brands, shut down, affecting 20,000 employees.
-In September 2023, following the opening up of imports and letters of credit, the vice-chairman of the Pakistan Mobile Phone Manufacturers Association (PMPMA) said nearly all domestic and foreign run 30 mobile assembly units had restarted operations.
-In 2024 'Made in Pakistan' phones accounted for 95% of all demand, whereas the share of imported phones was just 5%.
-That year local mobile manufacturers produced 31.4 million phones, a 47% increase.
+In April 2023, most of the country's 30 mobile phone assembly units, including three run by foreign brands, shut down, affecting 20,000 employees.
+In September 2023, following the opening up of imports and letters of credit, the vice-chairman of the Pakistan Mobile Phone Manufacturers Association (PMPMA) said nearly all domestic- and foreign-run 30 mobile assembly units had restarted operations.
+In 2024, 'Made in Pakistan' phones accounted for 95% of all demand, whereas the share of imported phones was just 5%.
+That year, local mobile manufacturers produced 31.4 million phones, a 47% increase.

 International opinion

-Chinese officials blamed the West for Pakistan’s economic crisis, and state media continues to talk about the strengths of the China-Pakistan Economic Corridor.
-“Only China has given a full plan.
-From this perspective, it is the Western world that ‘abandoned’ Pakistan, and China is the one that extended a helping hand.
-And if Pakistan wants complete self-help, it cannot completely rely on China, it still has to fight for itself,” wrote Liu Qingbin, senior researcher at the China Digital Economy Institute.
+Chinese officials blamed the West for Pakistan's economic crisis, and state media continues to talk about the strengths of the China–Pakistan Economic Corridor.
+"Only China has given a full plan.
+From this perspective, it is the Western world that 'abandoned' Pakistan, and China is the one that extended a helping hand.
+And if Pakistan wants complete self-help, it cannot completely rely on China, it still has to fight for itself", wrote Liu Qingbin, senior researcher at the China Digital Economy Institute.

-The US has expressed serious concerns about Pakistan’s debt to China.
-“We have been very clear about our concerns not just here in Pakistan, but elsewhere all around the world about Chinese debt, or debt owed to China,” said US State Department Counselor Derek Chollet during his visit to Islamabad on 15 February 2023.
+The US has expressed serious concerns about Pakistan's debt to China.
+At the US embassy during his visit to Islamabad on 15 February 2023, US State Department Counselor Derek Chollet said, "We have been very clear about our concerns not just here in Pakistan, but elsewhere all around the world about Chinese debt, or debt owed to China".

-Since the Gulf Arab states that have traditionally supported Pakistan are now unwilling to continue to provide economic assistance, outside analysis indicates that Pakistan can only seek further loan support from China.
-Even though Islamabad may rely heavily on its bilateral partnerships with Gulf countries to secure a routine rollover of bilateral debt (and is likely to see some success on this front), its vulnerable external position will sustain concerns about a potential default and make it challenging to secure multilateral financing.
+Since the Gulf Arab states that have traditionally supported Pakistan are now unwilling to continue providing economic assistance, outside analysis indicates that Pakistan can only seek additional loan support from China.
+In the Middle East Institute's analysis of the 2024 election, "Even though Islamabad may rely heavily on its bilateral partnerships with Gulf countries to secure a routine rollover of bilateral debt (and is likely to see some success on this front), its vulnerable external position will sustain concerns about a potential default and make it challenging to secure multilateral financing."